AlbertEinsteinAN/Beecrowd-Solutions/README.md

 https://www.beecrowd.com.br/judge/en/problems/all

-You need to have an account in the website above to see the descriptions of the problems that I solved in C#. ⚒️ The problems in C# that I solved is into the folder C#.
-Into these folders have a code refering the problem in Beecrowd website.
+You need to have an account in the website above to see the descriptions of the problems that I solved in C#. ⚒️ The problems in C# that I solved is into the "Problems" folder.
+Into this folder have a code refering to the problem of Beecrowd website.